shdlabs/SSTorytime/README.md

 describe happenings, calculations, tales of provenance, system audits...
 Stories underpin everything that happens.

 Getting data into story form isn't as easy as it sounds, so we start by introducing a simple language "N4L" to make data entry as painless as possible.
+Then we add tools for browsing, visializing, analysing the resulting graph, solving for paths, and divining storylines through the data.
+The aim is to support human learning, and to assist human perception--though the results may be used together with "AI" in the future.

 Note-taking may be an intuitive but semi-formal approach to getting facts for reasoning, for knowledge capture, querying, and